Discarded

-©2003 Susan Noyes Anderson, His Children, Vantage Point Press
+©2003 by Susan Noyes Anderson, His Children, Vantage Point Press

 Photograph ©2003 Anita Schiller